sfarmani/sfarmani.github.io/md/vps-hostbot.md

 3. Press the letter `i`.
 You should see the bottom left change to say `- INSERT -`.
 This will allow you to start typing.
 4. Use the arrow keys to move your cursor down to the very bottom, then to the very right.
 Now press `Enter` to create a new line.
 5. Paste in this line: `*/1 * * * * ~/restart_aura.sh > /dev/null`
-6. Press `ESC`.
+6. Press <kbd>ESC</kbd>.
 The `- INSERT -` text at the bottom left should now be gone.
-7. Type in `:wq` and press `Enter`.
+7. Type in `:wq` and press <kbd>Enter</kbd>.
 This time you have to type it instead of pasting.
 This will save and close the file.
 8. Within the next minute, your hostbot will start
 > You can close `PuTTY` and `WinSCP` at this point and log into your Warcraft III (your own account) and test your bot